FFY00/build-arch-package/README.md

 `%COMMIT%` in the PKGBUILD will be replaced by the commit that triggered the action.

-See [.github/workflows/test](.github/workflows/test) for an working example.
+See [.github/workflows/test.yml](.github/workflows/test.yml) for a working example.

 ### Arguments